 We pride ourselves on offering an ethnically diverse and culturally responsive environment for children to learn.

 - How to Enroll

 To begin the process of enrolling your child in a San Jose Unified preschool class, we first need to determine if your family is eligible for the program.
-Please bring the required documents and this eligibility application to the Early Education Department at our district office located at 855 Lenzen Ave., San Jose, CA 95126.
+Please bring the required documents and Preschool Interest Form to the Early Education Department at our district office located at 855 Lenzen Ave., San Jose, CA 95126.

 If eligible, your child will be placed on a revolving waiting list based and according to your school selection.
 When an opening becomes available, you will be contacted for an in-office enrollment appointment.
 The final step in the enrollment process is submission of your child’s Physical dated within the year of the first day of school.
 Priority is given to 4-year olds.